burdettadam/marty-microservices-framework/examples/README.md

 # Marty Microservices Framework - Examples

-This directory contains example implementations demonstrating the framework adoption flow: **clone → generate → add business logic**.
+This directory contains example implementations demonstrating the framework adoption flow: **clone → copy template → add business logic**.

 ## Framework Adoption Flow

 The Marty Microservices Framework is designed for a streamlined adoption process:

 1. **Clone** the framework repository
-2. **Generate** a new service using the production service generator
+2. **Copy** a service template from `mmf/examples/service_templates`
-3. **Add** your specific business logic to the generated structure
+3. **Add** your specific business logic to the structure

 ## Examples Structure